corviato1/Yofumo/.github/ISSUE_TEMPLATE/platform_update.md

 ---
-name: "Documentation Update"
+name: "Platform Upgrade"
-about: "Suggest improvements or report errors in the documentation"
+about: "Suggest improvements to various aspects of the platform"
-labels: documentation
+labels: Upgrade
 ---

-# Platform Update 📖
+# Platform Upgrade 📖

 ## **Describe why the update is needed**
 A clear and concise description of what is wrong or missing.